Did God forsake Jesus on the cross?

-Yes, it's true: God did not immediately interfere.
+Yes, it's true: God did not prevent the suffering of His son.
 But He wasn't absent.
 Yes, there was darkness, but God kept watching over His Son.
 Jesus felt forsaken, but he wasn't alone.
 Everything happened according to God's plan.
 Jesus endured the punishment for the sins of mankind: suffering, pain and death.
 At the same time he was the guiltless sacrificial lamb (1.
 Peter 1:19).
 At no time did Jesus count as "guilty" before God, He always did what was pleasing to God.
 That's why the Father stayed by His side.

 It's different with us.
 Because everyone makes wrong decisions in his life, the result is a separation between God and man (Isaiah 59:1-2).
 This condition of being guilty cannot be inherited, nor can we blame someone else for what is our fault (Genesis 3:12-13; Ezekiel, ch.
 18).
-However, because the suffering servant of God endured the punishment for our guilt, God can forgive us once for all (Isaiah, ch.
+Yet because the suffering servant fulfilled all of God's demands through his unwavering obedience even unto death, God can forgive us once for all based on this perfect sacrifice (Isaiah, ch.
 53).
 And because Jesus rose from death, we also can walk in newness of life (Romans 1:4; 6:3-6).

 People who live in a restored relationship with God, know Him to be at their side, even during the darkest moments of life.
 They aren't spared from suffering but they know that the Lord is with them.
 The apostle Paul, not a stranger to suffering himself, testifies this: